-ACCT 321.
+Three hours. - ACCT 321.
 ACCOUNTING INFORMATION SYSTEMS.
 A study of the use of a variety of resources designed to transform financial and other data into financial information for decision-making.
 Consideration of these systems must deal with issues such as the flow of transactions and related procedures, summarizing the financial data into meaningful formats for both internal and external reporting and documentation for audit trail purposes.
 The course will emphasize the role of transaction processes and accounting information systems, data analytics and presentation, business processes, systems controls, and accounting software and internal controls.
-Prerequisites: Accounting 202.

-ACCT 360.
+Prerequisite: Accounting 202.
+Three hours. - ACCT 360.
 INDEPENDENT STUDY.
 Individual study of specialized topics in accounting.
 Prerequisites: Junior standing, permission of the department chair, and a faculty sponsor are required.

-Semester course, one, two or three hours.
+One, two or three hours. - ACCT 370.

-ACCT 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in accounting.
 Junior standing, permission of the department chair, and a faculty sponsor are required.

-Semester course, one, two or three hours.
+One, two or three hours. - ACCT 390.

-ACCT 390.
 STUDIES IN ACCOUNTING.
 Studies in areas of accounting not fully covered by regular departmental offerings.
-Semester course, three hours.
+Prerequisite: Accounting 202.
+Three hours.

-ACCT 401.
+- ACCT 401.
 ADVANCED ACCOUNTING I. A study of the financial accounting effects on business entities involved in mergers, consolidations, and divestitures with an emphasis on the proper recognition and recording of acquisition, the elimination of inter-company transactions, and the preparation of consolidated financial statements.
 Prerequisite: Accounting 202.
-Semester course, three hours.

-ACCT 402.
+Three hours. - ACCT 402.
 ADVANCED ACCOUNTING II.
 A study of the financial accounting principles used in the preparation of general-purpose financial statements for state and local governmental units, partnerships, private not-for-profit organizations, including colleges and universities, health care entities, and voluntary health and welfare organizations.
 Foreign exchange transactions and other special topics, such as SEC Reporting requirements, are also covered.
 Prerequisite: Accounting 202.

-ACCT 403.
+Three hours. - ACCT 403.
 AUDITING.
 A study of the duties and responsibilities of professional auditing, including types of audits and audit programs, audit planning, evidence, risk assessment, preparation of audit working papers, and audit reports.
 Prerequisites: Accounting 302 and 321.
-Fall semester only, three hours.

-ACCT 404.
+Three hours. - ACCT 404.
 ADVANCED AUDITING.
 Additional auditing issues are explored, including substantive and analytical procedures based on audit programs, information technology auditing, data and analytics, as well as explore other types of assurance and attestation engagements, other audit professions, and discuss professional considerations for the practitioner, such as professional ethics and legal liability.
 Prerequisites: Accounting 403 and senior standing.

-ACCT 407.
+Three hours. - ACCT 407.
 INDIVIDUAL AND CORPORATE TAX ACCOUNTING.
 A study of the provisions of the federal tax laws and the proper practices in preparing tax reports as it relates to individuals, partnerships, S corporations, and corporations.
 Prerequisite: Accounting 202.
-Semester course, three hours.

-ACCT 410.
+Three hours. - ACCT 410.
 CONTEMPORARY ACCOUNTING THEORY AND PRACTICE.
 A capstone course that stresses contemporary financial accounting issues and theory and that familiarizes the student with an interpretation of current accounting standards, in preparation for the CPA exam.
 Other non-financial topics are briefly covered.
 Prerequisites: Accounting 302 and senior standing.
-Semester course, three hours.